hpc-unibe-ch/hpc-unibe-ch.github.io/docs/user-guide/account-activation-login.md

     IdentityFile ~/.ssh/id_rsa_ubelix
 ```

-Now, login to UBELIX and append your public key (content of id_rsa.pub) to the file ~/.ssh/authorized_keys.
+Now, log in to UBELIX and append your public key (content of id_rsa.pub) to the file ~/.ssh/authorized_keys.
 This step can also be done by simply issuing ssh-copy-id -i ~/.ssh/id_rsa_ubelix.pub <alias>.
 If everything was correct, you will now be able to login without providing you Campus Account password upon your next login attempt.
 However, if you have secured your key with a passphrase, you will get prompted for your passphrase instead.
 You can use ssh-agent to securely save your passphrase, so you do not have to re-enter it all the time.

 **Adding your Key to SSH-Agent**
 The behavior of ssh-agent depends on the flavor and version of your operating system.
 On OS X Leopard or later your keys can be saved in the system's keychain.
 Most Linux installations will automatically start ssh-agent when you log in.